 Sign Me Up

-See the fact file below for more information on the sea lion or alternatively, you can download our 20-page Sea Lion worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Sea Lions or alternatively, you can download our 36-page Sea Lion worksheet pack to utilise within the classroom or home environment.

 Key Facts & Information

 - Sea lions are related to seals and walruses.
 Together with the fur seals, they form the family Otariidae, also known as eared seals.
 Until recently, sea lions were classified as a single subfamily called Otariinae, while fur seals were classified as Arcocephalinae.

 - Sea lions have five genera: Eumetopias, Neophoca, Otaria, Phocarctos, and Zalophus.

 - The sea lion is known as the “angel of the sea” because their front flippers resemble angel wings while swimming and sometimes sleeping.